- How is breast cancer treated?

 The benefits of taking these drugs outweigh the risks for almost all women with hormone receptor-positive breast cancer.

-Fulvestrant is a drug that blocks the estrogen receptor and then also eliminates it temporarily.
+Fulvestrant is a drug that blocks estrogen receptors and also eliminates them temporarily.
 This drug is not a SERM – it acts like an anti-estrogen throughout the body.

 Fulvestrant is used to treat metastatic breast cancer, most often after other hormone drugs (like tamoxifen and often an aromatase inhibitor) have stopped working.